-BERLIN (JTA) — One of Ukraine’s largest Jewish cemeteries has a new protective fence built with German federal funds.
+BERLIN (JTA) — A new protective fence has been erected at one of Ukraine’s largest Jewish cemeteries with German federal funds.

-The European Jewish Cemeteries Initiative, or ESJF, based in Germany announced Monday that the fencing of the late-16th century Buchach Cemetery in western Ukraine has been completed.
-Among the town’s illustrious progeny were Nobel laureate S.Y.
+The European Jewish Cemeteries Initiative (ESJF), a German-based organisation, announced this Monday that its fencing project at that late-16th century Buchach cemetery in Western Ukraine has been completed.
+Among the city’s illustrious progeny were Nobel laureate S.Y.
 Agnon and Austrian Nazi hunter Simon Wiesenthal.
-The parents of Sigmund Freud also were born there.
+It is also the birthplace of Sigmund Freud’s parents.

-According to the group’s website, the first priority for protection work involves the construction of walls around the boundaries of cemetery sites, including placement of a locking gate within the wall structure and a general cleaning of the site.
+According to the group’s website, the first priority in this sort of preservation work is the construction of walls around the boundaries of the cemetery site, along with the installation of a locking gate and a general cleaning of the site.

-The ESJF, which was founded in 2015 as an international nonprofit organization,is funded by the German government.
-It has fenced Jewish cemeteries in seven Central and Eastern European countries, many in the towns and villages whose Jewish residents were murdered en masse during the Holocaust.
-There were virtually no local Jewish communities left to look out for the sites, according to the foundation.
+Founded in 2015 as an international nonprofit, the ESJF is funded by the German government.
+It has fenced Jewish cemeteries in seven Central and Eastern European countries, many of which are located in towns and villages whose Jewish communities were murdered en masse during the Holocaust.
+According to the foundation, there are virtually no Jewish communities remaining in these areas to look out for the sites.

-Most Jewish cemeteries in Eastern Europe have been neglected and vandalized over the decades, with no one left to care for them.
+With no one left to care for them, most Jewish cemeteries in Eastern Europe have been neglected and vandalised over the decades.

-“[W]e owe our ancestors this mark of respect by ensuring their final resting places are restored and preserved,” said Schapira, who lives in both London and Switzerland.
+“[W]e owe our ancestors this mark of respect by ensuring their final resting places are restored and preserved,” said Schapira, who lives between London and Switzerland.

 Philip Carmel, CEO of the ESJF, called the project “a last minute rescue.”